sqlhabit/sql-mdn-docs/pages/select.md

 ---
+published_at: 2024-02-09 21:53
+name: SELECT
+type: statement
+compatibility_key: select
 slug: select
-published_at: 2024-02-09 21:53
-navbar: SELECT
 title: SQL SELECT statement
 keywords: SQL, SELECT
 description: SQL SELECT - SELECT statement is used to fetch the data from a database table.
 SELECT statement returns a table that's also called a result set.
-type: statement
-compatibility_key: select
 ---

 # SELECT statement